SylviaOne/Repo-hub/README.md

-## How do the trees get on the internet?
-They log on.
+## You know that cemetery up the road?
+People are dying to get in there.